named-data/NDN-CCL-API/face.rst

 --------------------------

 Register prefix with the connected NDN hub and call onInterest when a matching interest is received.
-If you have not called :ref:`setCommandSigningInfo <Face.setCommandSigningInfo>`, this assumes you are connecting to NDNx.
-If you have called :ref:`setCommandSigningInfo <Face.setCommandSigningInfo>`, this first sends an NFD registration request, and if that times out then this sends an NDNx registration request.
-If you need to register a prefix with NFD, you must first call :ref:`setCommandSigningInfo <Face.setCommandSigningInfo>`.
+To register a prefix with NFD, you must first call :ref:`setCommandSigningInfo <Face.setCommandSigningInfo>`.
 This connects to a local or remote forwarder according to :ref:`isLocal <Face.isLocal>`.